Editor’s Note: This post was updated on August 1, 2018, for accuracy and comprehensiveness. It was originally published on November 2, 2016.

 Once you build enough strength and endurance, you can try a pullup.

 Muscle groups worked: Hamstrings, glutes, deep abdominals, hip abductors and rotators

-Eccentric exercises like the hamstring curl are one of the most effective ways to build functional strength in your hamstrings and hips and prevent injuries down the road.
+Eccentric exercises like the hamstring curl are one of the most effective ways to build functional strength and endurance in your hamstrings and hips, and prevent injuries down the road.

-Working these muscles will help make any squatting, bending, or thrusting motions easier.
+Working these muscles will help make any squatting, lunging, or bending motions easier.

 Exercise ball rollout

-Exercise ball rollouts are one of my favorite functional exercises.
+Exercise ball pikes are an advanced total body workout.
 They work your chest, shoulders, core, and legs.
 To do this exercise, start in a pushup position with your arms on the floor in front of you.
 Lift your legs so the tops of your feet rest on the exercise ball.
 Your knees should be bent to start the movement.
 Now extend your legs out as straight as you can.
 Hold the movement for a couple seconds, then return to the starting position.
-Do 10 total repetitions.

 The Final Verdict

 Functional strength training is a proven way to slow down the effects of age-related muscle atrophy and decrease your risk for injury.
 Try doing several of the exercises noted above to work the important stabilizer muscles in your core/deep abdominals, shoulders, and hips.